CDAC-SSDG/ParaS-Compiler/README.md

 + [Contact Us](https://github.com/CDAC-SSDG/ParaS-Compiler/blob/main/README.md#contact-us)

 ## About
 ParaS (sounds like **paa-ruhs**) is an implementation of the [SYCL 2020 specification](https://registry.khronos.org/SYCL/specs/sycl-2020/html/sycl-2020.html), developed to facilitate architectural and vendor neutral programming.
+It aims to achieve the principle of ***Code Once and Execute on All***.
-This initial version enables seamless execution across Intel and AMD (x86) and ARM based CPUs and CUDA enabled Nvidia GPUs, this truly embodies the principle of ***Code Once and Execute on All***.
+The current version enables seamless execution across CPUs of x86 (Intel and AMD) and ARM as well as CUDA enabled NVIDIA GPUs.

 ## Requirements